baasbox/docs/source/index.md

 Allows to reset a user password.
 This API is useful when a user forgot their password and needs to reset it.
 This is the workflow:

 - the server checks if the email address is present within the `visibleByTheUser` fields in the user profile
-- the server sends an email to that address with a generated link to follow to reset the password
+- the server sends an email to that address with a generated link to follow in order to reset the password
 - the user opens the email and opens the given link in a web browser.
 That will show a form with two html password fields
 - the user fills in the two fields and submits the form
 - a confirmation message is shown by the server